 We have had and are maintaining good lines of communication with Collin’s undertaking the works to the Arab Press house and will liaise with them throughout.
 As they are currently undertaking works and having large deliveries and removals from the site we do not envisage our deliveries to be an issue and will liaise with Collins throughout the project.

-In addition to this the client (GMS Estates) will be issuing an information pack to all neighboring properties to discuss the works to be carried and the sequence in which they will be undertaken.
+In addition to this the client (GMS Estates) will be issuing an information pack to all neighbouring properties to discuss the works to be carried and the sequence in which they will be undertaken.

-Any queries made during consultation and through to completion of the project will be dealt with effectively.
+Any queries made during consultation and through to completion of the project will be dealt with effectively and in a timely manner.
 DDC pride themselves on community liaison and will ensure the impact of the project is limited on the local community.